axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/new-dashboard-task-widget.rst

 Define Task widget
 -------------------

 Task widget of Portal dashboard is an interactable task list.
-Please refer to (link to task widget of dashboard) for more details.
+Refer to (link to task widget of the dashboard) for more details.

-Below is a standard JSON definition of task widget in Portal dashboard
+Below is a standard JSON definition of the task widget in the Portal dashboard

 .. code-block:: html

    {
       "type": "task",
       "id": "task-widget",
+      "name": "Task Widget",
       "layout": {
          "x": 0,
          "y": 0,